anvis/GenAI/Basics/Probability/Intro.md

       - Assumptions of Linear Regression: Linearity, independence, homoscedasticity, normality.
       - Interpretation of Regression Coefficients: Explains predictor influence on the response variable.
       - Model Evaluation Metrics: R-squared, Adjusted R-squared, RMSE.
+- Bayesian Statistics: Bayesian statistics incorporate prior knowledge with current evidence to update beliefs.
+- Bayes' Theorem is a fundamental concept in probability theory that relates conditional probabilities.
+It is named after the Reverend Thomas Bayes, who first introduced the theorem.
+Bayes' Theorem is a mathematical formula that provides a way to update probabilities based on new evidence.